UB-Mannheim/reichsanzeiger-nlp/docs/index.md

 - different iterations of the same organisation (e.g., the Reichstag) are not linked to the specific iteration (e.g., 10.
 Reichstag) but the general wikidata entry ([Reichstag - Wikidata](https://www.wikidata.org/wiki/Q160208))
 - abbreviations are linked as well if they can be clearly attributed (e.g., SS)
 - in case of a metonymy of PER.coll, PER.ind and ORG.ent (e.g., Firma Gebrüder F. J. Badart -> both ORG.ent and PER.coll) the entities are not linked because distinction is too difficult
+- parties with generic names (e.g., liberale Partei) are not linked

 ### References